verbb/icon-picker/docs/template-guides/rendering-icons.md

 {{ craft.iconPicker.spritesheet('path/regular.svg') }}
 ```

 Then, every time you want to reference an icon, you use its id.
-Note that Icon Picker will automatically know whether this field is using a SVG sprite or not, so you don't have to specifically use `.sprite`.
+Note that Icon Picker will automatically know whether this field is using an SVG sprite or not, so you don't have to specifically use `.sprite`.

 ```twig
 <svg width="20" height="20"><use xlink:href="#{{ entry.iconPickerField }}"></use></svg>